ErrorNoInternet/ok/README.md

 # ok
 This is a command that simply prints "ok" onto your screen whenever you run the `ok` command

+`ok` 2.0 is in development!
+The new version will be written in Rust, however the database (and server) will not be backwards-compatible.

 ![Screenshot](https://raw.githubusercontent.com/ErrorNoInternet/ok/main/ok.png)

 --------------------